fagg/my-openbsd-ports/README.md

 # my-openbsd-ports

-Ports I'm maintaining in OpenBSD.
-If it's in main, it's merged.
+Ports I'm maintaining/working on in OpenBSD.